Autosomal dominant leukodystrophy with autonomic disease: Signs and symptoms

 Unlike other leukodystrophy syndromes, whose typical age of onset is during childhood, individuals with this condition typically start showing symptoms between their early 40s and late 50s, once they appear, they slowly progress in severity and new symptoms start appearing.

 These symptoms first start out with dysfunctions of the autonomic nervous system which result in symptoms such as abnormal functioning of both the bladder and bowel, recurrent blood pressure drops whenever patients stand up, and male erectile dysfunction.

 Rarely, anhidrosis might also occur alongside these symptoms.

 After these symptoms start, movement impairments develop; they start off at the legs but then progress and move to the arms and the face, these impairments include either muscular spasticity or weakness, intention tremors, ataxia, dysmetria, and dysdiadochokinesis.

 In some individuals, progressive dementia is present.

 Complications

 There are various complications associated with the symptoms that ADLD causes.

-Due to the ataxia and it's associated coordination impairments, people might have difficulties with movements such as walking by themselves.
+Due to the ataxia and its associated coordination impairments, people might have difficulties with movements such as walking by themselves.